Rebecca Chalker: Writing career

 Chalker's books include The Complete Cervical Cap Guide, Overcoming Bladder Disorders, and A Women's Book of Choices: Abortion, Menstrual Extraction, RU-486.
-She has also written The Clitoral Truth, about genital anatomy and ways to enhance sexual responses.
+She has also written The Clitoral Truth, about women's genital anatomy and ways to enhance sexual responses.

-In 1993, Le Anne Schreiber writes in The New York Times about A Woman's Book of Choices, that "there is one incontrovertible fact of abortion in America: for more than a century, American women's access to safe abortions has been controlled by doctors and legislators.
+In 1993, Le Anne Schreiber wrote in The New York Times about A Woman's Book of Choices, that "there is one incontrovertible fact of abortion in America: for more than a century, American women's access to safe abortions has been controlled by doctors and legislators.
 In defiance of that pattern, Rebecca Chalker, an abortion counselor and the author of a number of popular medical books, and Carol Downer, a lawyer and the executive director of the Federation of Feminist Women's Health Centers, have issued a declaration of independence."

-Chalker is a professor at Pace University in New York City and continues to lecture on women's health and sexuality issues.
+Chalker served as Adjunct Professor of Women's and Gender Studies at Pace University in New York City for 18 years and continues to lecture on women's health and sexuality issues.